duniter/duniter/doc/Protocol.md

 > N.B.: it is not possible to have REMAINDER = 15

-> Those rules of difficulty adaptation ensures a shared control of the blockchain writing.
+> Those rules of difficulty adaptation ensure a shared control of the blockchain writing.

 ##### Universal Dividend

-* Root block do not have `UniversalDividend` field.
+* Root blocks do not have the `UniversalDividend` field.
-* Universal Dividend must be present if `MedianTime` value is greater or equal to `lastUDTime` + `dt`.
+* Universal Dividend must be present if `MedianTime` value is greater than or equal to `lastUDTime` + `dt`.
   * `lastUDTime` is the `MedianTime` of the last block with `UniversalDividend` in it.
   * Initial value of `lastUDTime` equals to the root block's `MedianTime`.
 * UD(t = 0) = `ud0`